-We believe that the pronounced diurnal cycle is an effect of different seasons, i.e. the algorithm has adopted to characteristics in the wind distribution that is representative for the entire year 2004, but is not presentative for the first three month of 2005.
-Possibly the key driver is thermal statibility.
+We believe that the pronounced diurnal cycle is an effect of the different periods in time, i.e. the algorithm has adopted to characteristics in the wind speed distribution that is representative for the entire year 2004, but are not presentative for the first three month of 2005.
 The problem of representativeness of training and testing data period will be studied in the next chapter, e.g. the effect of systematic wind speed differences.